 In most cases the answer is YES!
-If the existing concrete is structurally sound, is not heaving or settling, then you can pour concrete over concrete.
+If the existing concrete is structurally sound, and not heaving or settling.

 My rule of thumb is this: